Blog

 This means the absence of C2PA data will itself become a signal.
 In a world where legitimate cameras embed credentials and AI tools embed credentials, a file with no credentials at all may be viewed with more suspicion than one with clear provenance.

 The standard is also expanding beyond still images.
 Video, audio, and document formats are all within C2PA’s scope.
 OpenAI has committed to embedding credentials in AI-generated video, and Adobe’s tools already support credential embedding across their creative suite.
+MetaStrip’s video and audio metadata stripping handles the practical end of this expansion: MP4, MOV, MP3, M4A, FLAC, and WAV all in the browser.

 For creators, the practical takeaway is this: understand what’s embedded in your files, make intentional decisions about what you share, and use tools that give you control over your own metadata.
-Whether you choose to keep, modify, or remove content credentials should be your choice — not a default you didn’t know about.
+Whether you choose to keep, modify, or remove content credentials should be your choice, not a default you didn’t know about.

-Free for single files.
-No account, no upload, no tracking.
+Free, no account, no upload, no tracking.

 Open MetaStrip →